A Case for Tech-Based Parent Training

 Here are some ways in which digital ABA platforms can support parent training:

-- Data-driven feedback: Beyond just parent training, digital ABA platforms can provide parents with data-driven feedback on their efforts across content areas.
-The feedback can be based on the data collected from the child's behavior, and it can be delivered in real-time.
+- Data-driven feedback: Beyond parent training, digital ABA platforms can provide parents with data-driven feedback on their efforts across content areas.
+The feedback can be based on the data collected from the child's behavior and delivered in real time.
 The feedback can help parents monitor their child's progress and adjust their interventions accordingly.
 The feedback can also be used to motivate parents and reinforce positive behaviors.

-- Remote consultation: Digital ABA platforms can provide remote consultation services to parents.
-The consultation can be provided by ABA professionals who can offer guidance and advice to parents on how to support their child's behavior.
-The consultation can be delivered through video conferencing or messaging platforms, making it convenient for parents to access.
+- Remote consultation: Digital ABA platforms enable ABA providers to deliver remote consultation services to parents.
+These consultations can be provided by ABA professionals who offer guidance and advice to parents on supporting their child's behavior.
+Consultations can be delivered through video conferencing or messaging platforms, making it convenient for parents to access.

 Timothy Fuller, Ph.D., BCBA-D